Branching random walk with non-local competition: Introduction

+\paragraph{Stochastic upper bound on particle configuration.} We will show that for large $N$, the particle configuration at time $kT$, conditional on time $(k-1)T$, has a stochastic upper bound, uniformly over all configurations at time $(k-1)T$.
+This stochastic upper bound can be written as follows:

-\paragraph{Dependence in time.} We now outline the proof of~\eqref{eq:closededgesk}.
-We first deal with the dependence \emph{in time} of the events $\mathcal C_{e_i}$.
-Suppose we are given a subset of edges $e_{i_1},\ldots,e_{i_l}$ of the form $((x_j,kT),(x_j+y_j,(k+1)T))$ for some $x_j,y_j\in\Z^d$ and some $k\ge 1$, i.e.~the time-coordinates are the same for all edges in the subset.
-We will be able to bound the probability of the event $\bigcap_{j=1}^l \mathcal C_{e_{i_j}}$ \emph{independently of the process up to time $(k-1)T$}.
-In other words, we will be able to bound the probability in \eqref{eq:closededgesk} as if the events $\mathcal C_{e_1},\ldots,\mathcal C_{e_n}$ were 2-dependent in time.
-The key to this is Proposition~\ref{prop:upperbound}, which allows us to bound the configuration at time $kT$ conditioned on time $(k-1)T$, uniformly over all configurations at time $(k-1)T$, by a random configuration (not depending on $N$) multiplied by $N$.
-One may call this a ``coming down from infinity'' property of the particle system.\footnote{The term ``coming down from infinity'' is often used in coalescent theory and in the study of one-dimensional diffusions and birth-and-death processes, and has a precise meaning in these settings, see e.g.~\cite{Pitman1999,Cattiaux2009,bansaye2016}.
+where $\zeta, \zeta^{(x)}\in \N_0^{\Z^d}$ for $x\in \Z^d$ are particle configurations such that for a large constant $K_0$, we have $\zeta(y)\le K_0 N$ $\forall y\in \Z^d$.
+Moreover, we can take a collection of i.i.d.~random variables $(Z^{(x)})_{x\in \Z^d}$ such that $Z^{(x)}$ takes value 0 with high probability, and for some small constant $a>0$, the tail is bounded by $\p{Z^{(x)}\ge r}\le e^{-ar\log (r+1)}$ for large $r$, and such that for each $x$, the configuration $\zeta^{(x)}$ is supported on the open ball with centre $x$ and radius $Z^{(x)}$, and $\zeta^{(x)}$ is uniformly bounded by $(Z^{(x)})^A K_0 N$ for a constant $A$.
+This result is stated in Proposition~\ref{prop:upperbound}.
+One may call this a `coming down from infinity' property of the particle system.\footnote{The term `coming down from infinity' is often used in coalescent theory and in the study of one-dimensional diffusions and birth-and-death processes, and has a precise meaning in these settings, see e.g.~\cite{Pitman1999,Cattiaux2009,bansaye2016}.
 For a particle system, one could define it to mean that the system can be defined for an infinite initial configuration as a unique limit when starting from an increasing sequence of finite initial configurations approaching the initial configuration in a certain sense.
 See Theorem~2 in Hutzenthaler and Wakolbinger~\cite{Hutzenthaler2007}, where this is shown for a certain system of interacting Feller diffusions with logistic growth.
-The BRWNLC is in general not monotone, and we do not prove the existence of a unique limit, but we do prove a form of local boundedness uniformly in the initial configuration, which is why we still use the term in a loose sense.} Underlying this is the fact that the solution to the logistic equation comes down from infinity in finite time.
-Assumption \eqref{eq:Lambda_lambda} is crucially used here: if there are $a N$ particles at a site $x$, then since $\Lambda(0)\ge \lambda N^{-1}$, particles at $x$ are killed by other particles at the same site $x$ at rate $\Lambda(0)(aN)^2\ge \lambda a^2 N$, whereas new particles are born at rate $aN$.
-We point out that we do not use duality in order to prove Proposition~\ref{prop:upperbound}.
+The BRWNLC is in general not monotone, and we do not prove the existence of a unique limit, but we do prove a form of local boundedness uniformly in the initial configuration, which is why we still use the term in a loose sense.}